 In order to achieve this goal, USGIF’s Academic Programs:

-- Promote Geospatial Intelligence tradecraft development through USGIF accredited programs at the college and university level that can lead to the awarding of the Geospatial Intelligence Certificate
+- Promote GEOINT tradecraft development through USGIF accredited programs at the college and university level that can lead to the awarding of GEOINT certificates and degrees;

-- Harness and invigorate interest in Geospatial Intelligence as a career path among students in 7th through 12th grades
+- Harness and invigorate interest in GEOINT as a career path among students in 7th through 12th grades;

-- Support the teaching of fundamental geographic skills in K-6th grades
+- Support the teaching and learning of fundamental geographic skills in kindergarten through 6th grades;

-- Provide access to industry capabilities that are available to support academic endeavors in Geospatial Intelligence learning
+- Provide access to industry capabilities that are available to support academic endeavors in GEOINT learning;

-Ultimately, USGIF Academic Programs will help ensure the GEOINT tradecraft’s continuance as a critical part of our country’s homeland and national security.
+Ultimately, USGIF’s Academic Programs ensure the GEOINT tradecraft’s continuance as a critical element to help solve some of the world’s most pressing challenges.

-Along with USGIF Academic Programs, the USGIF Academic Advisory Board exists to advance geospatial education and connect an expanding geospatial talent pool with professional opportunities in the GEOINT community.
-The Board also serves to guide development of scholarly GEOINT publications, as well as internship and fellowship initiatives that promote workforce development.
+In support of USGIF’s Academic Programs, the USGIF Academic Advisory Board and Academic Planning Committee work to advance geospatial education and connect an expanding geospatial talent pool with professional opportunities in the GEOINT Community.